The Story of Royal Copenhagen Porcelain

 Denmark, and thereby Royal Copenhagen, experienced recession following the bombardment of Copenhagen in 1807 and the national bankruptcy of 1813.
 There was shortage on most things including raw-materials for the porcelain production.
 Royal Copenhagen had to let most employees go in 1810, or put them on standby payment.

-The first female "bluepainter" was hired at The Royal Porcelain Factory in 1868.
+The year of 1868 was also when the first female "bluepainter" was hired at The Royal Porcelain Factory.
 So far this job had exclusively been handled by men.
 Quickly this field of work was completely taken over by women.

-When starting, AK had already decided to "straighten up" the by now some-what diluted blue pattern.
+Arnold Krog had from his very start at Royal Copenhagen already decided to "straighten up" the by now somewhat diluted blue pattern.
 In this period he designed the half and full lace versions of the Blue Fluted porcelain.

-Customers all over the world wanted to accuire the new underglaze products.
+Customers all over the world wanted to acquire the new underglaze products.
 The porcelain factory had great success and the orders were pouring in.

 During this period the Christmas plate was "invented", and factories all over the world followed in the steps of the Danish factories to produce the Christmas plates (and other decorative plates).

-Knud Kyhn (KK) - sculptor, was engaged by RC in 1904, where he stayed for the next 6 years, especially creating big figurines.
-He is one of several artists who have worked both at B&G and Royal Copenhagen.
-From 1909 he worked with Gerhard Henning (GH) at Royal Copenhagen.
-GH was a swedish-born artist who intoxicated with his opulent figurines inspired by the French 18th century art.
+Knud Kyhn, sculptor, was engaged by Royal Copenhagen in 1904, where he stayed for the next 6 years, especially creating big figurines.
+He is one of several artists who have worked both at Bing & Groendahl and Royal Copenhagen.
+From 1909 he worked with Gerhard Henning at Royal Copenhagen.
+Gerhard Henning was a swedish-born artist who intoxicated with his opulent figurines inspired by the French 18th century art.